zachstence/prettier-eslint-sveltekit/README.md

 This repo reproduces an error occurring with the Prettier ESLint VSCode Extension and SvelteKit

+This is a skeleton SvelteKit project created by running `npm init svelte@next`

 ## Reproduction steps
 1. Clone and setup this repo
 ```sh